cse1531S1/survey-system-h17a-bots/README.md

 $ npm install
 $ npm run dev
 // then after a while, the frontend will be available on localhost:9527
+// and remember to run the backend together
 ```